Luxury in Fashion: Meaning and Evolution

 They are:

-- the use of first-choice materials, selected with parameters such as durability, quality of the fibres used (natural such as silk, cashmere or merino wool or high-end synthetics), refinement of the weave, aesthetic appearance and (increasingly) sustainability;
+- the use of top-quality materials, selected according to parameters such as durability, quality of the fibres used (natural ones such as silk, cashmere or merino wool or high-end synthetics), refinement of the weave, aesthetic appearance and (increasingly) sustainability;

 - high-end craftsmanship , with traditional techniques that ensure sartorial attention to the smallest details, as we will see later;

-- the presence of a recognisable aesthetic , with distinctive designs and iconic pieces representing the maison's fine savoir faire;
+- the presence of a recognizable aesthetic , with distinctive designs and iconic pieces representing the maison's precious savoir faire;

 - the heritage of the maison : a prestigious historical heritage is indicative of a long tradition of excellence in the sector which consequently gives authenticity and historical value to its products.